EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 <b>flowControl</b>
 802.3x flow control setting for the interface.
 The 802.3x specification does not define flow control for 10 Mbps and 100 Mbps speeds, but if a Gigabit Ethernet interface operates at those speeds, the flow control settings can be applied.
 The flow control setting that is finally applied to an interface depends on auto-negotiation.
 With the ON option, the peer negotiates the flow control, but the appliance then forces two-way flow control for the interface.
-Possible values: OFF, RX, TX, RXTX
+Possible values: OFF, RX, TX, RXTX, ON
 Default value: OFF

 <b>autoneg</b>